 with donating specific food items.
 For example, a donor might choose to help with the purchase of

 two cases of battered fish or a case of fries.

-To date, we have had 30 fish fry events, serving thousands.
+To date, we have had over 30 fish fry events, serving thousands.
 We are thankful for such a great

 volunteer base which includes so many of our church youth.
 We encourage parishioners to try